Icortez-UA/PasswordGenerator/README.md

 after user will be asked to confirm if numbers, symbols, UpperCase Letters, and/or LowerCase letters will be used for their unique password.<br>

+Once password is generated user has option to copy password to clipboard by clicking on Copy button.<br>

 This version uses confirm box to get essentially a yes or no from the user.<br>

 Future versions will use different methods to get the users input.